OpenEducationAnalytics/OpenEducationAnalytics/modules/Canvas_Data/README.md

 Components include:

-1. An [Azure Durable Function]() instance that provides:
+1. An [Azure Durable Function](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Canvas_Data/function) instance that provides:
-   - Functions to compare Canvas Data to stage1np data and identify missing files (deltas)
+   - Functions to compare Canvas Data to stage1np data and identify missing files (deltas).
    - Functions to download new files and delete old (obsolete) ones.
    - Type translation generators that provide type translators for the ADF Copy Activity.
-2. Several [Pipelines](./pipelines) for orchestrating & scheduling the data load into the lake, and the transform into stage2np.
+2. Several [Pipelines](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Canvas_Data/pipeline) for orchestrating & scheduling the data load into the lake, and the transform into stage2np.
-3. A sample [notebook](./notebooks) that creates a user activity table in stage3np.
+3. A sample [notebook](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Canvas_Data/notebook) that creates a user activity table in stage3np.
-3. **(Not yet added)** A sample PowerBI template that demonstrates how the module can be used to assess student engagement etc.

-## PowerBI Screenshot
-> TODO Add engagement PBI screenshot here.

 ## Contributions & Authors